lorienzo9/F1_app/README.md

 4. Or select "Compare Drivers" button.
 In this way, you can display driver lap data.

 ## Screen shots
+First page used for initial configuration
 ![Screenshot settings page.](https://github.com/lorienzo9/F1_app/blob/main/images/f1_app_settings_page.png)

+\
+New page with drivers listed in a new page

 ## Future implementations:
 Next release will have new features: